StevDoms/SDGE_NAM_Analysis/README.md

    conda env create -f environment.yml conda activate venv
    ```
-   Note: if you are running the code in DSMLP, you might get the following error `CondaError: Run 'conda init' before 'conda activate'`.
+   **Note**: if you are running the code in DSMLP, you might get the following error `CondaError: Run 'conda init' before 'conda activate'`.
    If this happens, run the following:

    ```bash